nryotaro/synthesis_of_web_crawlers/README.md

 - `attribute1` is one of `attributes`
 - `threshold`: Each attribute *a* is associated with an equivalence relation that determines if two values are equivalent or not as instances of *a*.
 By default the function uses Jaccard similarity function with a threshold of `threshold` as an equivalence indicator between values.

-use
-Jaccard similarity function [21], J(d1; d2), with a threshold of 0.5
-as an equivalence indicator between values d1 and d2:

 ### Example
     (is (= (synthesis #{:title}
                       {"http://www.foo.com"